 - Amazon Flex – Deliver packages for Amazon

-Even though Uber and Lyft don’t make exceptions for military members, there are other on-demand job opportunities you should look into.
+Even though Uber and Lyft don’t make exceptions for military members, there are many other on-demand job opportunities with less strict requirements

 Fred says